tylerjmorg/dos/Latest Publication/Latest Publication About.md

 Please use this link to refer to the latest publication of the DOS specifically: https://github.com/TylerJMorg/DOS/tree/main/Latest%20Publication

-When referncing the DOS in general, please refer to this link: https://github.com/TylerJMorg/DOS/
+When referencing the DOS in general, please refer to this link: https://github.com/TylerJMorg/DOS/